-Granted, the Florida relocation statute sited above does ostensibly require that a hearing on a motion for a temporary relocation be held within 30 days.
+Granted, the Florida statutes cited above does ostensibly require that a hearing on a motion for a temporary relocation be held within 30 days.
 However, many family law judges in the Orlando area resist scheduling these during this short window because their calendars are invariably booked.

-Therefore, your family law attorney and paralegal usually must display considerable finesse and tact in convincing the judicial assistant to create room in the judge’s calendar.
-Furthermore, the opposing counsel, whose client is against the relocation, will not be eager to make himself quickly available for such a hearing.
+Therefore, your family lawyer and paralegal usually must display considerable finesse and tact in convincing the judicial assistant to create room in the judge’s calendar.
+Furthermore, the opposing counsel, whose client is against the move, will not be eager to make himself quickly available for such a hearing.

-The difficulties of scheduling hearing in general is lost upon many divorced family law clients, who simply assume that a hearing date will be quickly forthcoming.
-With relocation hearings of divorced parents in particular, nothing can be further from the truth.
-Of course, the client seeking the relocation often needs to be in their new home within a certain time frame.
-Dealing with this conflict requires patience and finesse.
+The difficulties of scheduling a hearing in general is lost upon many divorced clients of family lawyers.
+They simply assume that a hearing date will be quickly forthcoming.
+With relocation hearings of divorced parents relocating with children, in particular, nothing can be further from the truth.
+Of course, the client seeking the move often needs to be in their new home within a certain time frame.
+Dealing with this conflict requires planning, patience and finesse.

-The Conflict of the Ability Of the Family Law Judge To Reach a Compromise Ruling With the All-Or-Nothing Nature Of How the Relocation Issue Is Resolved
+(2) Reconciling the Family Court Judge Reaching a Compromise Ruling With the All-Or-Nothing Nature Of How the Relocation Issue Is Resolved

 However, a relocation case does not lend itself to such a compromise.
 Unlike the amount of child support or alimony, it is an all or nothing choice.
 If a parent wants to relocate with a child from Florida to Massachusetts, the judge cannot simply order the parent to move to Virginia.
 Judges often acknowledge this harsh “all or nothing” reality when dealing with relocation cases.

-As a result of this predicament, family law judges tend to place an unofficially higher burden of proof on the relocating parent, who under the statute, only has to show by a preponderance of evidence that the relocation is in the best interests of the child.
-Still, one might wonder why judges don’t lean more often towards granting, instead of denying, the relocation requests.
+As a result of this predicament, family law judges tend to place an unofficially higher burden of proof on the relocating parent, who under the statute, only has to show, by a preponderance of evidence, that the move is in the best interests of the child.
+Still, one might wonder why judges do not lean more often towards granting, instead of denying, the relocation requests.
 The answer to this question is in the next section

 Moving to be with your newest significant other, or making an extra dollar or two per hour at a new job will not suffice.
 The relocating parent must convince a judge that the child’s life will noticeably and directly improve because of the move.
 This standard is not cited by any statute or appellate opinion, but it is gleaned from my experience in several relocation cases.
 Examples of what could persuade a judge would be new educational opportunities afforded to the child, access to better pediatric health care, or a unique career opportunity only available to the parent at the new location.
 Please keep this in mind when making a decision to relocate with your child.

-If you are considering filing a petition for relocation, or if you decided to oppose a relocation, I encourage you to call AAA Family Law at 407-260-6001 and schedule a free initial thirty-minute consultation.
+If you are considering filing a petition for relocation, or if you decided to oppose one, I encourage you to call AAA Family Law at (407) 260-6001 and schedule an initial thirty-minute consultation.

 Please read the Articles section for more information on Family Law topics.